hansec/ide-fortran/README.md

 By default all files with the suffix `f,F,f77,F77,for,FOR,fpp,FPP` or `f90,F90,f95,F95,f03,F03,f08,F08` in the base atom project directory are parsed and included in the project.
 Specific folders containing FORTRAN source files can be set for a given project by placing a JSON file (example below) named `.fortls` in the base directory.
-Folders to search are listed in the variable `mod_dirs` (relative to the project root).
+Folders to search are listed in the variable `mod_dirs` (relative to the project root) and excluded files can be specified using the variable `excl_paths`.
 Directories are not added recursively, so any nested sub directories must be explicitly listed.

     {
-      "mod_dirs": ["subdir1", "subdir2"]
+      "mod_dirs": ["subdir1", "subdir2"],
+      "excl_paths": ["subdir1/file_to_skip.F90"]
     }

 ## Bug reports